public final class Schedulers extends Object

 Uses:

-with delayed scheduling
+Schedulers.from(Executor) and from(ExecutorService) with delayed scheduling

-Unhandled errors will be delivered to the scheduler Thread's Thread.UncaughtExceptionHandler
+Unhandled errors will be delivered to the scheduler Thread's Thread.UncaughtExceptionHandler.

-This type of scheduler is less sensitive to leaking Scheduler.Worker
+This type of scheduler is less sensitive to leaking Scheduler.Worker instances, although

 not disposing a worker that has timed/delayed tasks not cancelled by other means may leak resources and/or